Understand the Alexa Web API for Games

 The web app changes the normal skill session lifecycle.
 For details, see the following sections:

 Start the web app and keep the session open

 When your skill sends the directive to start the web app, the response must include

 shouldEndSession set to either

 false or undefined (not set).
-This keeps the skill session open so the user can interact with the web app on the screen.
+This setting keeps the skill session open so that the user can interact with the web app on the screen.

 false, Alexa speaks the provided

 outputSpeech, and then opens the microphone for a few seconds to get the user's response.

 outputSpeech, but doesn't open the microphone.
 The session remains open.

 The session remains open as long as the web app is active on the screen.
 This behavior is different from a normal skill with screen content, such as a skill built with Alexa Presentation Language or the display templates.
 For those skills, the session can remain open for approximately 30 seconds.